What Are RV Propane Regulators?

 Best Overall – Flame King 2-Stage Auto RV Propane Regulator

-Best Propane Indicator (Easiest To Read) – Marshall Excelsior RV Propane Regulator
+Best Propane Tank Indicator (Easiest To Read) – Marshall Excelsior RV Propane Regulator

 Highest BTU Output – Fairview High Capacity RV Propane Regulator

-The only downside is the lack of pigtails and brackets but you can easily purchase those separately or use the old ones from your current RV propane regulator.
+The only drawback is the lack of included pigtails and brackets, but these can be purchased separately or reused from your current setup.

 Frequently Asked Questions About RV Propane Regulators